AccordBot/issue-tracking/README.md

 # AccordBot Issue Tracking and Discussion Repository

-Public issue tracking for and discussions for Accordbot.
+Public issue tracking and discussions for Accordbot.

 For live discussions, talk to us on discord: